configcat/cpp-sdk/README.md

 cmake -B [build directory] -S . "-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake"
 cmake --build [build directory]
 ```

+Using `vcpkg.json` manifest file to add the dependencies in your project is recommended.
+You can find an example manifest file [here](example/vcpkg.json).

 ### 2. Go to the <a href="https://app.configcat.com/sdkkey" target="_blank">ConfigCat Dashboard</a> to get your *SDK Key*
 ![SDK-KEY](https://raw.githubusercontent.com/ConfigCat/cpp-sdk/master/media/readme02-3.png "SDK-KEY")